rfick/osbs-pictures/ReadMeOSBSMixEst.txt

 __________________
 Do this the first time

 Step 1.
-Put the directory AbundanceEstimation and all subdirectories on the MATLAB path.
+Download the osbs-pictures directory from github, and put the directory osbs-pictures and all subdirectories on the MATLAB path.
 One way to do that is to run pathtool from the MATLAB command line.
 A window will open containing all the directories on your path.
 Click on Add with Subfolders…
-Navigate the file system so you select the directory AbundanceEstimation and click Open.
-AbundanceEstimation and the subdirectory should show up in your path.
+Navigate the file system so you select the directory osbs-pictures and click Open. osbs-pictures and the subdirectory should show up in your path.

 Step 2.
 Run